ramsabarishoa/Deep-Learning-lab-projects/diabetic_retinopathy/README.md

 These options enables the user for displaying the images, logs, etc..
 Also, please make sure to enter the correct dataset directory path.

-The sequence of the codeflow is as follows:
+The sequence of the codeflow in main.py is as follows:

 - An input pipeline is set-up initially
 - A model architecture is built
 - Training of the model (Also, the saved model(DRD_model.h5) can be found in the experiments folder)
 - Evaluation of the model (Test accuracy is computed here)
 - Metrics - Confusion Matrix
-- Deep Visualization
+- Deep Visualization (Available here - evaluation/deep_visualization_grad_cam.py)
 - Other experimental results, logs and images are attached here

 - The **tune.py** file can be executed separately to configure and analyze the hyper-parameter tuning.